 Universal Design is about creating an attractive, stylish space that everyone, regardless of age, size, or ability, can live in or visit.
 A home with Universal Design makes it easier for residents to live in, and for guests to visit now and in the future, even as everybody’s needs and abilities change.

 Home Features and Products Using Universal Design

-The parts of a home that work well for everyone are Universal Design features.
+The parts of a home that works well for everyone are Universal Design features.
 Incorporating them into your home in the pre-construction stage often adds little cost and is usually much cheaper than remodeling a house with traditional design features.